quianalytics/WarRoom-Frontend/PLAN.md

   scrolls to the newest pick when in `All Teams` mode.
 - Team colors are used in multiple UI surfaces (draft recap, pick log filters, trade dialogs, trade inbox, and trade sheets).
+- Team colors are lightened when needed to keep text readable on dark surfaces.
 - Shared UI primitives: `lib/ui/panel.dart`, `lib/ui/icon_pill.dart`.
 - Theme tokens: `lib/theme/app_theme.dart` (colors, radii, spacing).